Winslow Homer's Mystery Woman

 portraying the fortune-teller girl as imposter, inferring a young. adolescent male, serving to further Adams's conjectures regarding Homer’s sexual orientation.
 Supposedly, in one recorded incident attested to by the model – apparently unable to secure a female model.
-Homer did coax and pay a youth, one Joseph Keenan, to pose in a landscape at Waverly Oaks in pose for Blueboy, could have posed for both works within a ﬁve-day period in 1873.
+Homer did coax and pay a youth, one Joseph Keenan, to pose in a landscape in pose for Blueboy, could have posed for both works within a ﬁve-day period in 1873.
 One has no